paulscherrerinstitute/scilog/docs/Operator/Step_by_Step_Setup_Kubernetes.md

-# Setup SciCat with Kubernetes
+# Setup SciLog with Kubernetes

-The procedure is described in the [localdeploy repository](https://github.com/SciCatProject/localdeploy) It uses a minikube based Kubernetes system as the main deployment platform.
-It should run both on Linux and Mac Systems and is a convenient way to get a full "production like" system running on your laptop.
+Please use the [CI repositories](https://github.com/paulscherrerinstitute/scilog-ci/) for deploying to Kubernetes

+TODO: describe how to adjust to your Kubernetes environment